 (b) the contract does not contain the information that the form in Schedule 1 requires to be stated in the contract; or

+(ca) the chief executive is not satisfied that the vocational outcome set out in the contract is appropriate for the intended occupation during the contract; or

+(cb) the chief executive is satisfied that registering that contract would result in an effect or outcome that is contrary to the objects of the Act; or

+(cc) the party to be trained is not an Australian citizen, or does not hold an Australian visa that will support the employment and study arrangements specified in the training contract; or

 (c) the chief executive is satisfied the parties have terminated the contract.

+(3A) For the purposes of subregulation (2)(ca), if the occupation during the contract is, in fact, the vocational outcome set out in the contract, that is an appropriate vocational outcome.

 (3) If the chief executive registers a training contract, he or she must as soon as practicable —

 (a) enter the details of the contract in a register of training contracts; and